-This is a WebUSB-based installer for GrapheneOS and is the recommended approach for most users.
+This is the WebUSB-based installer for GrapheneOS and is the recommended approach for most users.
 The command-line installation guide is the more traditional approach to installing GrapheneOS.

-If you have trouble following this guide, ask for help on the official GrapheneOS chat channel.
+If you have trouble with the installation process, ask for help on the official GrapheneOS chat channel.
 There are almost always people around willing to help with it.
 Before asking for help, make an attempt to follow the guide on your own and then ask for help with anything you get stuck on.

 You should have at least 2GB of free memory available and 8GB of free storage space.